imbrn/v8n/README.md

 #### Async validation:

-If your validation strategy has some rule that performs time consuming validation, like a back-end check validation, you should use asynchronous
+If your validation strategy has some rule that performs time consuming validation, like a back-end check, you should use asynchronous validation:
-validation:

 ```javascript
 v8n()